ChartIQ/chartiq-angular-app/README.md

 ## Overview

-The ChartIQ Angular application is the equivalent of ChartIQ's *technical-analysis-chart.html* advanced template in an Angular environment.
-See the [ChartIQ demo](https://demo.chartiq.com) for an example implementation of the template.
+The ChartIQ Angular application is a toolkit of components that enable you to build charting applications in the Angular framework.
+The components include everything from a basic chart to a complex, active trader desktop.

+The application opens with a `RouteListComponent` that creates a home page containing links to other toolkit components, including:

+- `AdvancedChartComponent` &mdash; Creates a chart with a full-featured user interface
+- `MultiChartComponent` &mdash; Displays two advanced charts on screen simultaneously
+- `ActiveTraderComponent` &mdash; Creates an information-rich desktop for cryptocurrency traders and other active traders
+- `CustomChartComponent` &mdash; Integrates native Angular components with ChartIQ W3C-standard web components
+- `HelloWorldComponent` &mdash; Creates a basic chart with no user interface

-The application is built using the Angular 8.0 framework with [Angular CLI](https://cli.angular.io) support.
-A custom service, `ChartService`, connects the `AdvancedChartComponent` template UI markup with the ChartIQ library API and UI context.
+The ChartIQ Angular application was built using the Angular 8.0 framework with [Angular CLI](https://cli.angular.io) support.

+**Note:**

+- This application has been designed to simplify the transfer of modules such as `src/app/active-trader-workstation` to existing applications.
+It is not expected that developers will use the application as is with all modules included.
+To minimize the transfer effort, resource and service files are more or less duplicated in each module.

+- For an example of creating a chart user interface entirely with native Angular components, see the [chartiq-angular-seed](https://github.com/ChartIQ/chartiq-angular-seed) project.

 ## Requirements

-- A copy of the ChartIQ library, version 7.5.0.
+- A copy of the ChartIQ library, version 8.0.0 or later.

     If you do not have a copy of the library, please contact your ChartIQ account manager or send an email to [support@chartiq.com](mailto:support@chartiq.com).

 ## Getting started

-To implement this project, do the following:
+To implement this project:

 1. Clone the repository
 2. Extract the contents of your zipped ChartIQ library package